-Taro cake is also one of popular snacks in Hong Kong, that can be easily found in Chinese restaurants.
+Taro cake (aka yam cake) is also one of popular snacks in Hong Kong, that can be easily found in Chinese restaurants.
 The Chinese word of 糕(gao, means cake or pudding)sounds the same as “rising”, ” growth”, “achieving higher level” in all endeavours.
 No wonder why Chinese people like eating all kinds of cakes, including this one during Chinese New year season.

 Today is the first day of The year of the Ox, coincidentally falls on Australia Day!